 It was made clear that this centre was the only one that sought to treat, not only the children but also the parents.
-From our first encounters of the children, I was shocked by their gaming usage.
+From our first encounters with the children, I was shocked by their gaming usage.
 It seemed their whole world was no longer in the physical realm; they were fully engrossed in the virtual world.
 Their friends, lovers and even enemies are all online and many had completely lost touch with their physical surroundings.

 As the documentary went on, however, we started to learn the children’s back-stories and heard from the parents.
 One parent told how he would beat his son.
 Admitting that she even brandished a knife and attempted to stab him.
 In his own words, “he didn’t want to stab him really but scare him.”

 At that point, all I could think about was RD Laing’s book, ‘Sanity Madness and the Family’.
 In the book, schizophrenic children were interviewed with their parents, helping to shine a light on the development of the patients’ schizophrenic diagnosis.
 What came about was a relationship between the schizophrenics upbringing, relationship with their parents, their symptoms and diagnosis.

 I am not suggesting that this is applicable to all of us in our society but it makes me wonder why so many would rather look at our phones or talk on social media rather than the person sitting in front of us, what are we running from?